COVID-19 Updates for New Applicants

 PTCAS Application Submission Deadline

-With undergraduate programs changing grading scales to Pass/Fail (P/F) or Satisfactory/Unsatisfactory (S/U), we will accept P/F or S/U grading for any 2020 coursework.
+With undergraduate programs changing grading scales to Pass/Fail (P/F) or Satisfactory/Unsatisfactory (S/U), we will accept P/F or S/U grading for coursework completed in 2020 and 2021.

 For all prerequisites, we are requiring a Pass or Satisfactory scoring.
 If you scored fail or unsatisfactory, credit will not be awarded for that prerequisite course.